Rourkela Institute of Management Studies

 Rourkela Institute of Management Studies (RIMS) is a business school established in 1984.
-It is led by a governing body, consisting of distinguished industrialists, businessmen, academicians, and professionals.
+It is led by a governing body, consisting of distinguished industrialists, businessmen and academics.

 RIMS is affiliated to Sambalpur University, Orissa, Biju Patnaik University of Technology, Rourkela, Orissa, for different programmes and follows the curriculum prescribed by the respective universities for each of its courses.
 It has NBA AICTE accreditation and ISO 90001-2000 certification from RWTUV Germany.

 Courses offered

 The institute offers a three-year undergraduate degree program for: